poppinss/indicative-rules/docs/validations/existence/requiredIf.md

 category: existence
 ---

-The field is checked for required validation, when targeted field exists.
+Enforces the field value to exist when the target field exists.
+For example:
+Ask for `address` when value for `needs_delivery` exists.

 ```ts
 import { validations } from 'indicative/validator'